jderstd/axum/CONTRIBUTING.md

 ## Committing

-Use a short prefix describing the change in the commit message.
-For example:
+When committing changes to the code, use the following prefixes:

 - `chore`: updates in dependencies/tools
 - `build`: changes to the build system